 You can view current policies and motions including sabbatical and union council champions in the democratic policy tracking sheet HERE

-As said earlier, before a policy is made, a policy proposal (motion) has to be made and submitted to the SU Executive or AGM so that it can be reviewed and considered.
-Every student at HA is automatically a part of the SU, and all have a right to propose a Motion.
+Before a policy is made, a policy proposal (motion) has to be made and submitted to the SU Executive Committee so that it can be reviewed and considered.
+Every student at Harper Adams University has the right to propose a motion.

 WHO'S RESPONSIBLE FOR ENSURING POLICIES ARE FOLLOWED WITHIN THE UNION?

 When a policy has been approved, the SU Executive mandates and oversees the work on the policy; however the party that is responsible is the full time elected officer(s) that have been selected to ensure the policy is worked on or the Students Union Director.

 WHEN IS THE DEADLINE BEFORE SU EXECUTIVE TO SUBMIT A MOTION